 WHEN WOULD I RECEIVE MY GMAT ONLINE SCORE?

-You will not receive an unofficial score preview on Test Day.
-However, official scores will be delivered by e-mail within seven business days after taking the test.
-At this time, scores for the GMAT Online exam cannot be cancelled.
+As of April 8, 2021, you will receive an unofficial score preview immediately after you complete the exam, just as you would when taking the standard GMAT.
+Official scores will be delivered by e-mail within seven business days after taking the test.
+At this time, scores for the GMAT Online exam cannot be cancelled, even though you can cancel your score when you test in a testing center.
+However, you can choose not to report your at-home scores to schools.

 How do I register for the GMAT Online?

-The GMAT Online exam will be offered 24 hours a day, 7 days a week.
-It is being promoted as an interim option, but there is no indication how long this offer will stand.
-As of July 28th, appointments are available through December 2020, but GMAC may add more as needed.
+The GMAT Online exam is offered 24 hours a day, 7 days a week.
 Each student who takes this exam will work with a live proctor from the GMAT’s administrator, Pearson VUE.
 Eligible students will download Pearson’s OnVue software.
 Proctors will check students in and monitor them during the exam.

 So … should I take the GMAT Online?